dcellison/phi/categories/qualifiers.md

 # qualifiers

-## can modify adverbs or prepositions
+> qualifiers are added to another word to modify its meaning.

-## very quickly, more into it
+very quickly, more into it

 very, more, so